-I’ve written nonfiction books about orphan train riders, children in the Civil War, young people in the Nazi death camps, Amerasian orphans caught up in the final days of the Vietnam War, and the author Charles Dickens, who grew up in poverty and as a self-educated adult championed the poor in his writing and became one of history’s greatest reformers.
+I’ve written nonfiction books about orphan train riders, children in the Civil War, young people in the Nazi death camps, Amerasian orphans caught up in the final days of the Vietnam War, the author Charles Dickens, and Buffalo Bill.

 It is always my goal as a nonfiction author to link the past to the present, to show that young people called upon to behave heroically have that power within themselves, and that all of us can find something redeeming, even in the worst of circumstances.
 This is true, wherever we come from.
 Three of my books are set in other countries.
 I have learned that sharing our stories helps make us one world, united in our humanity.